 An article was published in International Fire Protection magazine summarising the process of collaborations and explored the impacts of those for a number of research projects.

-Current Projects:
+Current projects

-Contamination of heat alarms: Most fires start in domestic kitchens and heat alarms are vital to provide occupants with an early warning.
+Most fires start in domestic kitchens and heat alarms are vital to provide an early warning to occupants.
 Heat alarms in the kitchen are subjected to environmental factors that may influence their alarm response during a fire.
-A number of used heat alarms obtained from kitchens of different ages, types and with varying levels of contamination will be measured and the resulting data analysed.
-If you have access to a number of used heat alarms, then please contact us as these could be included in the study.
-The findings from this work may be used to support replacement periods of heat alarms in the future.
+A number of used heat alarms obtained from kitchens of different ages, types and with varying levels of contamination are being measured and the resulting data is being analysed.
+The findings from this work may be used to support replacement periods of heat alarms in the future or may result in an update to the heat alarm standard BS 5446-2.
+If you are in a position to provide used heat alarms, please contact BRE as these could be included in the study.

-If there are other areas of research in fire safety that you have been considering or are interested in pursuing, either collaboratively or privately, then please email [email protected].
+If you are interested in taking part in any of our current projects or if there are other areas of research in fire safety that you are interested in pursuing, either collaboratively or privately, then please email enquiries@bregroup.com or use the online form to get in touch.

-Past Projects:
+Past projects

 Below are links to published briefing papers (and some videos) of collaborative and private research work that we have performed to date.